azizuysal/wallet-kit/README.md

 yarn ios # or yarn android
 ```

+## Security

+Found a security vulnerability?
+Please refer to our [security policy](SECURITY.md) for reporting procedures.

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.

+## Release Process

+This package uses automated releases via GitHub Actions.
+See [RELEASING.md](RELEASING.md) for details on the release process.

 ## License